The Granville Tourism Development Authority (GTDA) is now accepting grant applications for the upcoming fiscal year.

-The primary purpose of the Granville Tourism Development Authority (GTDA) Mini-Grant Program is to stimulate and assist Granville County organizations and agencies in the enhancement, promotion and marketing of tourism and culturally related events that create a known economic impact from visitor spending.
-This program is designed to establish activities and events which can eventually grow and thrive without direct funding from this grant program.
-Funding from the GTDA Mini-Grant should be considered as a supplemental resource only.
+The primary purpose of the GTDA’s mini-grant program is to assist Granville County organizations and agencies in the promotion and marketing of events and activities that encourage tourism and create an economic impact from visitor spending.
+The goal is to help stimulate events/activities that can grow and eventually thrive on their own merit, without direct funding.
+Any approved funding should be considered as a supplemental resource only.

 Applicants eligible for grant funding must be a Granville County-based community group, nonprofit organization, county municipality or recognized community within the county lines.
 For-profit groups cannot apply for grant funding unless the event’s proceeds will go to a community-supported event.

 Projects to be considered should encourage out-of-county visitors, with primary consideration given to those that promote the GTDA’s mission of marketing the area as a travel destination.
 (The tourism industry’s definition of a “visitor” is an individual trekking outside of 50 miles to attend an event or activity.)
 Events planned for off-peak times may receive higher priority.